avishaan/codehatcher.github.io/_posts/2015-03-08-promises-via-story.md

 toc_sticky: true
 ---
 ### What is this about?
-Any language/concept/idea is easier to learn when you come up with a relatable real life situation or metaphor.
+Any language/concept/idea is easier to learn when you come up with a relatable real-life situation or metaphor.
 Programming is no different.
 I'll use the next few minutes to build up a simple promise example that you can run and play with while telling a memorable and relatable story.
 My purpose here is to get you familiar enough with a concept via a memorable story while also giving you a runnable example that you can tinker with.
 This will help you understand the practical aspect of the subject.
-I am not talking about corner cases, details, why you should use it, performance issues nor the nitty gritty.
-Once you know the concept and the basics you will be able to do research in order to learn the details on your own.
+I am not talking about corner cases, details, why you should use it, performance issues nor the nitty-gritty.
+Once you know the concept and the basics you will be able to research in order to learn the details on your own.
 I assume you understand the concepts of synchronous code, asynchronous code, and callbacks.
 I also assume you have decided you want to learn promises but are having trouble getting started because you are not able to conceptualize it in such a way where you can write code describing a story.
 Enough talk, let's jump in. (if you want to run some of the code below you may need to install [when.js](https://github.com/cujojs/when) from npm via `npm install when`)